On certain correlations into the divisor problem: Introduction

 is satisfied for all but finitely many rationals \(n/m\) – they prove

 A similar decorrelation result was independently obtained by Ivi\'c and Zhai \cite{Ivic_Zhai_2020}.

-For Liouville numbers (irrationals that admit no finite irrationality measure and are well-approximated by rationals), the integral satisfies \(o\left(X^{3/2}\right)\).
+For Liouville numbers (irrationals that admit no finite irrationality measure and are well approximated by rationals), the integral satisfies \(o\left(X^{3/2}\right)\).
 Since Khinchin \cite{Khinchin_1924} established that \textit{almost all} irrationals have irrationality measure 2, the integral in \eqref{equation mainintegral} strongly decorrelates at the rate \(X^{3/2-1/18+\varepsilon}\) for almost all irrational \(\theta > 0\), with the Liouville numbers being exceptions.